-- Consolidated dispatch in 2011 with West Central Dispatch Center, cities of Creve Coeur, Frontenac and Town and Country generating annual savings of \$110,000.
-While consolidating our police and fire dispatch has resulted in these savings, the annual cost to provide the vital communications for our first responders is \$280,000 (2016-2017 estimate) and is also heavily personnel-driven. - Charter member of St. Louis Area Insurance Trust (SLAIT) which added self-insured health insurance in 2010.
-Annual estimated savings of \$45,000 when combined with the addition of employee deductible of \$1,000 per employee and \$2,000 per family.
+Consolidated dispatch in 2011 with West Central Dispatch Center, cities of Creve Coeur, Frontenac and Town and Country generating annual savings of \$110,000.
+While consolidating our police and fire dispatch has resulted in these savings, the annual cost to provide the vital communications for our first responders is \$280,000 (2016-2018 estimate) and is also heavily personnel-driven.

-- Reduced City's share of health insurance cost by increasing employee only portion of health care from zero to 10%.
-Savings of \$30,000 annually. - Lengthened "steps to max pay" from 3 to 8 years reducing the annual payroll step increases.
+- Charter member of St. Louis Area Insurance Trust (SLAIT) which added self-insured health insurance in 2010.
+Annual estimated savings of \$45,000 when combined with the addition of employee deductible of \$1,000 per employee and \$2,000 per family. - Reduced City's share of health insurance cost by increasing employee only portion of health care from zero to 10%.
+Savings of \$33,000 annually. - Lengthened "steps to max pay" from 3 to 8 years reducing the annual payroll step increases.
 Savings of \$38,000 over an 8 year period per new hire. - Froze longevity increases and time in rank for all employees in 2011 resulting in estimated savings of more than \$350,000 over 10 years. - Obtained grant revenue for police and fire equipment and capital improvement projects, offsetting City expenses by almost \$800,000 over the past six years. - Police, fire and public works have all managed capital vehicle and equipment purchases to reduce cost from prior years.
 Estimated savings in excess of \$15,000 annually. - Public Works has borrowed equipment from Creve Coeur, fire has borrowed/shared equipment and training resources and police have obtained donated equipment, all resulting in reduced or zero expense increases.
-Estimated savings of over \$10,000 annually. - Participation in the St. Louis Area Insurance Trust (SLAIT) resulted in a minimal increase of 2.0% to the City's health insurance costs for 2017-2018.
+Estimated savings of over \$10,000 annually. - Participation in the St. Louis Area Insurance Trust (SLAIT) resulted in a minimal increase of 2.0% to the City's health insurance costs for 2018-19.
 This increase is significantly below industry standards, which averaged 6% increases.
-The City's actual cost of the increase for 2017-2018 was more than offset by a surplus distribution of prior year premiums from SLAIT.
+The City's actual cost of the increase for 2018-2019 was more than offset by a surplus distribution of prior year premiums from SLAIT.

-During the past ten years, the City's overall expenditures related to public safety have increased not only in amount, but also as a percentage of total operational expenditures in governmental funds (currently 66.3% of operational expenditures and 52.3% of total expenditures), reflecting a ten-year increase of 7.4% for fire/EMS and 2.1% for police.
-Much of this increase reflects the 2010 addition of the EMS/ambulance service to improve response times as well as the increased personnel to fulfill ISO insurance ratings requirements on fire truck minimum manning.
+During the past ten years, the City's overall expenditures related to public safety have increased in amount, but not necessarily as a percentage of total operational expenditures in governmental funds (currently 61.6% of operational expenditures and 57.9% of total expenditures), reflecting a ten-year increase of 4.0% for fire/EMS but a decrease of 5.7% for police.
+Much of the increase reflects the 2010 addition of the EMS/ambulance service to improve response times as well as the increased personnel to fulfill ISO insurance ratings requirements on fire truck minimum manning.
+Much of the decrease reflects the 2011 consolidation of public safety dispatching.

-Over the past ten plus years, the government has experienced more than \$90 million in construction projects with the majority of projects being new single family homes and residential construction (76%) and the remaining 24% consisting of renovations of existing commercial properties.
+Over the past ten plus years, the government has experienced more than \$215 million in construction projects with the majority of projects being new single-family homes and residential construction (74%) and the remaining 26% mainly consisting of renovations of existing commercial properties.
 This development, combined with an easy commute to the nearby metropolitan centers of Clayton and St. Louis City, the presence of retail and service industries, and the presence of nearby recreational, educational and health facilities has even further strengthened the City of Frontenac's already strong residential housing base.
-The City of Frontenac expects a continued gradual recovery in all sectors of its local economy as the national economy continues to improve.